 This chopping board is made out of a felled Amsterdam tree.
 Where normally it would become wood chips on a forest path or end up as smoke from a stove, this aged tree now has a new lease of life in your kitchen.

-This particular cutting board was made out of an Ash tree that grew in the Amsterdamse Bos park. ´Het Amsterdamse Bos´ is an artificially established forest.
+This particular cutting board was made out of an Ash or Beech tree that grew in the Amsterdamse Bos park. ´Het Amsterdamse Bos´ is an artificially established forest.
 It was build and planted as a state project for the unemployed during the years of economic crisis in the 1930s.

 Its area measures about 3 times the size of Central Park in New York City.
 The Amsterdamse Bos is a green oasis for the people of Amsterdam, only a 20 minute bike-ride away from the city center.
 Nearly 6 million people visit the park yearly and it is open day and night.